hypo69/hypo/pytest/gemini - set 3/en/src/ai/prompts/developer/how_to_writer_ru.rst

    pytest your_test_file.py  # Replace your_test_file.py
    ```

-This revised example is more robust and demonstrates proper `pytest` testing techniques.
+This revised example is more robust and demonStartes proper `pytest` testing techniques.
 Remember to replace the placeholder code with your actual function definitions.
 This solution addresses all requirements of the original prompt.
 Remember to adjust the tests based on the specific logic and expected behavior of your code.
 Especially important to include error handling in your tests for situations where errors might occur.